smehdibahrani/ChatBot-NodeJS/README.md

 $ npm start
 ```

-  View the website at: http://localhost:2001
+  Your server running at: http://localhost:2001

-)

 ## License